-Rev. Emily Carter, Associate Rector
+Rev. Emily Carter, Assistant Rector

 Emily grew up on Washington State’s beautiful Olympic Peninsula before moving to the East Coast for college.
-She met her partner, Phoebe, in seminary.

 Rev. John Kater,